Main menu

 Authors: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2004; Updated: Willian Hao Syuen Ng, Medical Student, University of Newcastle, Newcastle, Australia; Dr Paul Chee, Dermatologist and Director of Dermatology, John Hunter Hospital and Royal Newcastle Centre, Newcastle, Australia.
 Copy edited by Gus Mitchell.
 June 2021

-Idiopathic guttate hypomelanosis is a common acquired form of leukoderma that presents as small flat pale or white spots on the sun-exposed limbs.
+Idiopathic guttate hypomelanosis is a benign, common, acquired form of leukoderma that presents as small flat pale or white spots on sun-exposed limbs.

 Idiopathic guttate hypomelanosis can affect both sexes, all races, and all skin phototypes.
 Women and patients with skin of colour are most likely to present for medical attention.